Sarah Clark (judoka): Judo career

 Two more British titles were secured in 2005 and 2006 and she achieved her best result to date, which was a European gold medal at the 2006 European Judo Championships, in Tampere.

 In 2008, she went to her second Olympic Games, at the 2008 Summer Olympics, she again lost to Heill, this time in the first round of the women's 63 kg.
 The following year in 2009, a silver medal at the 2009 European Judo Championships took her tally to a European medal of every colour.
 From 2008 to 2012 she secured three more British titles, bringing her total to seven.

+She suffered a broken arm in 2009, which required surgery.
+During the recovery process she intensely trained the left-handed uchimata.

 Clark ended her Olympic career on a high note by gaining selection for her home Olympic Games in London.
 Dropping down a weightclass, she competed in the women's 57 kg category, where she lost in the first round to Automne Pavia.

 In 2014, she won the gold medal in the 63kg for Scotland at the 2014 Commonwealth Games in Glasgow.